-- You will be taken to the recovery room to the general or day care ward.
-You will need to rest until the effects of the anaesthetic have worn off.
-You will have a drip in your arm to keep you wellhydrated. - Your anaesthetist will arrange for you to have painkillers for the first few days after the operation. - You will be encouraged to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots. - Your surgical team will assess your progress and answer any questions you have about the operation.
+- Once the medical team are happy with your progress we will usually take you from the recovery room back to the general ward.
+You will need to rest until the effects of the anaesthetic have passed.
+You will have a drip in your arm to keep you well hydrated. - Your anaesthetist will arrange for you to have painkillers for the first few days after the operation, as we mentioned earlier. - We will encourage you to get out of bed and move around as soon as possible, as this helps prevent chest infections and blood clots.
+You will usually continue to have daily injections to help prevent blood clots until you are discharged from hospital. - Your surgical team will assess your progress and answer any questions you have about the operation. - You may come back to the ward with a drainage bottle in place.
+This consists of a fine tube, one end placed under the skin on your wound with the other end connected to a vacuum assisted drainage bottle.
+This will drain any excess fluid from your wound and will be removed within a few days.

+Leaving hospital

-Leaving hospital Length of stay
+Length of stay